Voyage of the Brooklyn Saints: Planning the exodus

 Brigham Young used this 1846 map to navigate across the Plains to the Valley of the Great Salt Lake.

 In the years preceding the Mormon exodus, Joseph Smith and other church leaders made repeated attempts to engage local, state, and federal authorities in protecting them from mob attacks, in obtaining restitution for damaged or stolen property, and in supporting their Constitutional right to freedom of worship.
 Generally such assistance was not forthcoming.
 Instead, Smith was frequently charged with various forms of troublemaking or inciting unrest.
-Governor Thomas Ford and President Martin Van Buren stated that they were unable or unwilling to act in favor of the Latter-day Saints because of strong popular sentiment against the sect.
+Governor Ford and President Martin Van Buren each responded that they were unable or unwilling to act in favor of the Latter-day Saints because of strong popular sentiment against the sect.
 Although national leaders were aware of the injustices done to the Latter-day Saint population, which numbered close to 200,000 at the time, other matters of economic recovery and sectionalism had their attention.
 (Note: Democrats were losing to the Whigs.
 The country had not yet recovered economically from the Panic of 1837.
 The first abolitionist was elected to Congress and the Underground Railroad began operations as sectional conflict heated up.
 The Cherokee were expelled along the Trail of Tears and shifting frontier populations required new governance.
 Joseph Smith attempted to bring issues of religious freedom and states rights into the national discourse by running for President of the United States, but he was murdered by a mob in Carthage, Illinois.)
 After Smith's death, church members re-grouped and determined to re-settle outside the United States.
 The voyage of the ship Brooklyn was part of that re-settlement effort.

-Brigham Young announced on September 16, 1845, that the Latter-day Saints would abandon their headquarters city of Nauvoo, Illinois, when overland travel became possible in the spring as vegetation grew on the prairie to feed livestock.
+Brigham Young announced on September 16, 1845, that the Latter-day Saints would abandon their headquarters city of Nauvoo, Illinois, in the spring (when prairie vegetation, necessary to feed livestock during overland travel, would be growing).